microbit-foundation/dev-docs/hardware/powersupply.md

 The [schematic](/hardware/schematic/) shows the architecture of the power supply.
 Key points to note are that there are two BAT60A diodes, one from the 3.3V supply from the KL26/27 interface chip, and one from the external battery connector.
-Note that the 3V ring on the edge connector is V_TGT, which is the raw supply provided to all on-board chips, so this is why extra care should be taken when connecting directly to the 3V ring or the 3V lozenge.
+Note that the 3V ring on the edge connector is V_TGT, which is the raw supply provided to all on-board chips, so this is why extra care should be taken when connecting directly to the 3V ring or the 3V [rounded rectangular pad](/docs/accessories/assets/making-accessories-d7c25.png).

 The BAT60A devices have a low Vf rating, you can read about this in the [BAT60A datasheet](http://www.infineon.com/dgdl/Infineon-BAT60ASERIES-DS-v01_01-en.pdf?fileId=db3a304313d846880113def70c9304a9)